 No, your camera and microphone are not used, and are disabled while you watch.

 Are the researchers real people, and can I trust what they say?

-All the researchers joining our Chatathon are real, professionally trained people, conducting ethically approved research studies in the UK, USA, Australia and Sweden.
+All the researchers joining our Chatathon are real, professionally trained people, conducting ethically approved research studies in the UK, USA, Australia and elswhere in the world.
 Details on them, where they work, what they do, and links to their social media can be found on our ‘meet the researchers’ page.